Teaching Earth Day for the first time this year, or need a quick guide to the 2023 holiday? Read on for tips from our teacher team!

 - Encouraging curiosity and creativity: Earth Day promotes curiosity and creativity in children, leading them to want to explore and learn more about the world around them.

-What Can Students Do on Earth Day?This collection is full of activities you can use with your students this Earth Day, and here are some things primary schools can do to mark this important annual event:
+What Can Students Do on Earth Day?This collection is full of activities you can use with your students this Earth Day, and here are some things elementary schools can do to mark this important annual event:

 - Planting a garden: Create a school garden, and teach children about the benefits of plants, flowers, and trees.